polterguy/polterguy.github.io/dashboard/endpoints/index.md

 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/endpoints.jpg"
 ---

-The endpoints component allows you to see all your HTTP endpoints, and also invoke these, similarly to how Swagger works.
-From your endpoints menu item you can search for, parametrise, and invoke your endpoints, allowing you to simulate a client, and play with your endpoints to understand how they work.
-This component hence serves a lot of purposes, one being documenting your endpoints, while another purpose being testing your endpoint.
+The Endpoints component allows you to see your HTTP endpoints, and invoke these, similarly to how Swagger works.
+From your endpoints menu item you can search for, parametrise, and invoke your endpoints - Allowing you to simulate a client, to understand how they work.
+This component hence serves two purposes; One being documenting your endpoints, another being testing your endpoints.

 ![Endpoints](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/endpoints.jpg)

 ## Hyperlambda endpoint meta data

-Notice, Hyperlambda endpoints have a type declaration providing some sort of semantic type of information about your endpoint, and typically if this type declaration is _"internal"_, the endpoint is _not_ intended for being consumed by your own code, but only for internal usage by Magic.
+Hyperlambda endpoints have a type declaration providing some sort of semantic type of information about your endpoint, and typically if this type declaration is _"internal"_, the endpoint is _not_ intended for being consumed by your own code, but only for internal usage by Magic.
 This meta data is displayed in the endpoint component, and allows you to more easily classify